 Practicing self-management skills (dressing and undressing themselves, going to the bathroom independently, eating by themselves without being fed, etc.) will also prepare your child for preschool.

 When parents submit an application, their child is placed in our ‘pool of applicants’.
 Applications are accepted year round.
 Typically, the majority of our children are admitted in the spring for the following school year.
 Children can be admitted during the school year, should space be available.

 We often have more applicants than spots and it is advised to submit applications early.
 In our admittance process, we give preference to siblings and to those that are interested in the school long term.
 We also give preference to older children that only have 1 or 2 years of preschool to make sure they have enough time to acquire the German language before entering grade school.

-- Help them with their self management skills by helping them do things on their own and supporting them in the process (cleaning-up, dressing oneself, etc.)
+- Help them with their self management skills by helping them do things on their own and supporting them in the process (cleaning-up, dressing themselves, etc.)

-- Support what they are learning in school (e.g.: when they learn about families, talk about your own family, look at relatives pictures, talk about where they live, etc.)
+- Support what they are learning in school (e.g.: when they learn about families, talk about your own family, look at pictures of relatives, talk about where they live, etc.)

 - Support classroom learning through family fieldtrips (e.g.: explore your own backyard with your child during the garden animal unit, visit a children’s concert during the music unit)

 - View and talk about their portfolio together (at the end of the unit)

 - Read all class and school information distributed by e-mail or on the website to stay informed about what is happening in your child’s class and at the school in general